Northern Province, Sri Lanka: History

-The merger was bitterly opposed by Sri Lankans.
-The combined North-East Province occupied one fourth of Sri Lanka.
+The merger was bitterly opposed by Sinhalese nationalists.
+The new province made up about one fourth of the total area of Sri Lanka.
 The thought of the rebel Liberation Tigers of Tamil Eelam controlling this province, directly or indirectly, alarmed them greatly.
 On 14 July 2006, after a long campaign against the merger, the Janatha Vimukthi Peramuna political party filed three separate petitions with the Supreme Court requesting a separate provincial council for the East.
 On 16 October 2006 the Supreme Court ruled that the proclamations issued by President Jayewardene were null and void and had no legal effect.
-The North-East Province was formally de-merged into the Northern and Eastern provinces on 1 January 2007.
+The North Eastern Province was formally de-merged into the Northern and Eastern provinces on 1 January 2007.

 Much of the Northern Province was under the control of rebel Liberation Tigers of Tamil Eelam for many years during the civil war.
-The entire province was recaptured by the Sri Lankan military in 2009.
+The province was fully recaptured by the Sri Lankan military in 2009 with the Battle of Mullaitivu.

-While the Northern province has seen an era of peace after the end of the war the scars left by the war still remain.
-Despite the large amount of infrastructure projects undertaken by the Rajapaksa government at the cost of over $3 Billion the projects have been unable to create new jobs and as a result the province is suffering from extreme levels on unemployment.
+While the Northern province has seen an era of peace after the end of the war, the scars left by the war still remain.
+Despite the large amount of infrastructure projects undertaken by the Mahinda Rajapaksa government, at the cost of over $3 billion, the projects have been unable to create new jobs and as a result the province suffers from extreme levels of unemployment.

-In late 2014, former President of Sri Lanka Mahinda Rajapaksa imposed a travel ban to prevent foreigners from traveling to the former war zone in the province.
-This ban was lifted three months later by the newly elected president Maithripala Sirisena.
+In late 2014, then-incumbent President Mahinda Rajapaksa imposed a travel ban to prevent foreigners from traveling to the former war zone in the province.
+The ban was lifted three months later by the newly elected president Maithripala Sirisena.

-Due to its large Tamil population, the Northern Province is sometimes referred to as Sri Lanka's Tamil country.